-Jim is proud to have helped bring about meaningful change in Washington in his two terms:
+Jim is proud to have helped bring about meaningful change in Washington in his three terms:

 - Jim was among the first Representatives to vote for a ten-year budget plan that would reduce deficits by more than $4 trillion, without hurting the most vulnerable Americans.

 - Jim joined Representatives from both sides of the aisle to vote for budget legislation based on the Simpson-Bowles plan.
 The group of 22 Democrats and 16 Republicans were praised in an editorial in USA Today as the “Brave 38” for their courage, standing up for fiscal responsibility.

 - Jim voted for the Ledbetter Act, helping it become law, and co-sponsored the Paycheck Fairness Act to help women receive equal pay for equal work.